 Current State of Information

-Today, there seems quite a few articles and videos claiming to have the solution to flat feet.
-The quality of the information in these sources varies widely.
+Today, there seems to be quite a few articles and videos claiming to have the solution to flat feet.
+The quality of the information in these sources varies.

 Obviously, there is no one solution that will work in every case, and there are many different types of flat feet.

 I tend to be a skeptical person by nature, and that’s what led me to start questioning the common belief that my flat feet were a permanent condition.

-It took me a while to realize I could improve my aches partly because of how pervasive the marketing of supportive footwear and shoe inserts is.
+It took me a while to realize I could improve my aches partly because of the widely promoted notion that feet need support to function properly.

 The use of exercises to correct flat feet is a practice that goes back at least a century.
 Recent research has shown that exercises are effective at improving the arches in some people with flexible flat feet who are otherwise without foot problems or injuries.